EmmaO4/Mock-DBMS/README.md

 **Due to campus account security reasons, credentials used to access dragon.csustan.edu (live campus server) MariaDB will be omitted from this repo.**

-FULL PROJECT DESC. -- Dr. Thomas:
+FULL PROJECT DESC. -- Dr. Megan Thomas:
 CS 4250 Project Part 7
 Demonstration: you must email me a link to your working website [https://dragon.csustan.edu/~resquerra]